LituanicaSAT-2 Satellite MissionSatellite Missions

 This mission is designed to provide long-term multipoint, in-situ measurements.
 The scientific contribution of the LituanicaSAT-2 will be to accomplish the molecular Oxygen measurements Flux-Φ-Probe Experiment (FIPEX).

-Following a rigorous testing programme, the LituanicaSAT-2 with satellite number LT01 will be launched by the PSLV launch vehicle in June of 2017.
-The satellite will be deployed in sun-synchronous orbit at an altitude of 475 km.
+Following a rigorous testing programme, the LituanicaSAT-2 with satellite number LT01 was launched by the PSLV launch vehicle on 23rd of June, 2017.
+The satellite was deployed in the sun-synchronous orbit, at an altitude of 507 km.

 LituanicaSAT-2 Satellite Bus